GamechiNitin/Infinity/README.md

 ## Technology used
 Flutter and Dart.

-For Local Storage :- Shared preferences
+1. For Local Storage :- Shared preferences
-For Api Call      :- http
+2. For Api Call      :- http
-To check Internet :- connectivity_plus
+3. To check Internet :- connectivity_plus
-Coding styple     :- MVP,MVC & Modular Folder Structure
+4. Coding styple     :- MVP,MVC & Modular Folder Structure
-UI Design         :- Minimalistic with User Experience in foucs State Management  :- Set-state => Simple, Fast and Esay to use to build application.
+5. UI Design         :- Minimalistic with User Experience in foucs
+6. State Management  :- Set-state => Simple, Fast and Easy to use to build application.

 ## Features
 1. Authentication :- Sign Up, Login, Skip(Guest User) and Logout.